ArshaShiri/codecrafters-redis-cpp/README.md

 # TODOs

-* Change TCP server to polling to implement an event loop
 * Add a proper logger
 * Try to use zero copy in message processing, custom allocators?
 * Disable Nagle's algorithm in TCP socket?
 * Exceptions should be handled
 * Add latency measurement metrics
 * Handle requests based on their arrival time.
 * Replace callbacks with futures and promises in the TCP server.
+(The program is sequential now)